 The global impact that can be achieved through EC-Chat is immeasurable.
 There are over 100 different dialects of sign languages, such as British Sign Language and Mexican Sign Language.
 Developing countries may have a greater divide between the hearing and the hearing-impaired groups.
-Some may not have access to food or shelter because of this.
 EC-Chat could be extended to support these different dialects.
 This would allow for more resources to be brought to hard of hearing individuals in developing countries.
 Furthermore, EC-Chat could potentially support video conversations between two individuals who speak different sign languages.